Property Division Attorneys in Bergen County

 Offering Experienced Support in Your Family Law Matter

 One of the major issues to be decided in a divorce is how the common marital property of the spouses will be divided.
 What many people don’t consider is that marital debt must also be divided between the spouses in an equitable manner.
-These issues become even more complex when one or both parties to the divorce has a high net worth.
-The family law attorneys at Herbert & Weiss help clients in Bergen County and northern New Jersey make sure they are treated fairly in the property distribution process during their divorce.
+These issues become even more complex when one or both parties to the divorce have a high net worth.
+Herbert & Weiss, LLP’s Bergen County property division lawyers help clients make sure they are treated fairly in the property distribution process during their divorce.

 Property Division in New Jersey

 New Jersey follows a rule of Equitable Distribution, which gives the judge the authority and discretion to divide the property in any way the court deems is fair.
 To avoid being taken advantage of and ensure a fair distribution, it is crucial that every piece of property be properly identified as separate or marital property and valued accurately.
 There are many legal means available for locating assets and different ways to valuate property; selecting the proper means or arguing for a particular method to be used can make all the difference.
 The attorneys at Herbert & Weiss, LLP are experienced in dealing with a wide variety of real and personal property.
 We dedicate our experience and expertise toward representing our clients fully and fairly and making sure they are well-represented in the property settlement.

 Debt Division During a Divorce